Art galleries, museums and theatres

 Venues also often offer pre-performance notes and touch tours, so you have an idea of what the stage is like before the performance begins.
 Sometimes you can also meet the actors.

 Organisations like VocalEyes and Mind’s Eye provide information on available audio described performances nationwide.
-Individual theatres and production companies also provide more information on accessible performances, for example, the Royal Shakespeare Company, the Society of London Theatre and ADA Scotland.
+Individual theatres and production companies also provide more information on accessible performances, for example:

 Royal Albert Hall Box